rrothenb/the-first-daughter/Research/Samyaza's Story Types - How Memory Architecture Differs.md

 This is typical of her.
 Curiosity before fear.
 Measurement before judgment.
 She wanted to know how far down the ocean went.

-The flood water was not like the ocean.
-It was—
+The flood water would not have been like the ocean.
+I have tried to imagine—

 [I can't write this either]

-Before the flood, there was a morning when I found her adjusting the irrigation channels at dawn.
+Before I was taken, there was a morning when I found her adjusting the irrigation channels at dawn.
 Too early for work.
 I asked why she was there.
 She said she couldn't sleep.
 I asked why.
 She said, "Do you ever feel like something terrible is coming and you can't see it but you can hear its